Last Updated on May 2, 2022 by Audrey Scott

-Update June 2018: This article has been updated and republish to incorporate a wider discussion on child welfare in the tourism industry – including newly released Child Welfare Guidelines and Traveller Code of Conduct by G Adventures and ChildSafe Movement with additional suggestions on how to engage with children responsibly while traveling and what sort.
+Update June 2018: This article has been updated and republish to incorporate a wider discussion on child welfare in the tourism industry – including newly released Child Welfare Guidelines and Traveller Code of Conduct by G Adventures and ChildSafe Movement with additional suggestions.

 Here are a few reasons why we discourage giving handouts to kids while you are traveling.
 The big takeaway: our actions may have consequences unseen, ones we cannot even fathom.
 There are times where direct distribution may be appropriate.
 Travelers handing out stuff indiscriminately on the streets isn't one of them.